bkenndpngineering/Delta-Arm-Testing/README.md

 ### Example

-View the example scripts in Doc/ demo.py draws a star pattern forever. test-implementation.py shows an example implementation of everything in the API.
+View the example script in Doc/ test-implementation.py shows an example implementation of everything in the API.

 ## License